Germany Expects Zero GDP Growth This Year, Blames Trump Tariffs

 "Tariffs and trade policy turbulence are hitting the German economy harder than other nations," Habeck said.

-German GDP shrank by 0.3 percent in 2023 and by 0.2 percent in 2024, as it was battered by higher energy prices following Russia's full-scale invasion of Ukraine.
+German GDP shrank by 0.3 per cent in 2023 and by 0.2 per cent in 2024, suffering from higher energy prices following Russia's full-scale invasion of Ukraine.

 It has also been hit by increasingly fierce Chinese competition in key industries such as automobiles and machinery.